GSA/api-documentation-template/README.md

 ### Cloning this repository from the Github web interface
 * From your github home page, select "[start a project](https://github.com/new)" or "[new repository](https://github.com/new)".
+* Create this repository in the GSA organization.
 * Enter the appropriate information for the new repository you are creating.
 Do not select "initialize this repository with readme".
 * On the next page, select "import code from another repository".
 * The next page is titled "Import Your Project To Github".
 In the box below "Your old repository’s clone URL", enter the source URL for this repository (listed above).
 Click "begin import".